YogeshxSaini/DevOps-Journey-Notes/Shell-Scripting/README.md

 #### Summary:
 Creating your first shell script involves writing a series of commands in a text file, making it executable, and then executing it in the terminal.
 It's a fundamental skill for automating tasks and managing your system efficiently.

----

-These notes should give you a solid understanding of how to create your first shell script.
-Let me know if you need further clarification on any point!